 Full-spectrum cannabis oil (FSCO) includes the full range of bioactive compounds found in cannabis without altering their composition.
 This includes flavonoids, phenols, fatty acids, and — most importantly — various terpenes and cannabinoids in their natural acid form.

 While the RSO process extracts the full range of compounds, removing the solvent from the solution requires heat.
 Heat changes the cannabinoids from their acid form to their activated form by decarboxylation.
-During this chemical process, THCA and CBDA decarboxylate into THC and CBD, respectively.
+THCA and CBDA decarboxylate into THC and CBD during this chemical process.
 The heat also volatilizes most of the terpenes that were initially extracted, leaving an oil that may not have all the bioactive compounds available in the plant's trichome glands.

 How much does RSO cost?